Fiat S.p.A.: Paolo Fresco

 Paolo Fresco became chairman of Fiat in 1998 with the hope that the veteran of General Electric would bring more emphasis on shareholder value to Fiat.
 By the time he took power, Fiat's market share in Italy had fallen to 41% from around 62% in 1984.
 However, a Jack Welch-like management style would be much harsher than that used by the Italians (e.g., precarious versus lifetime employment).
 Instead, Fresco focused on offering more incentives for good performance, including compensation using stock options for top and middle management.

-However, his efforts were frustrated by union objections.
+But his efforts were frustrated by union objections.
 Unions insisted that pay raises be set by length of tenure, rather than performance.
 Another conflict was over his preference for informality (the founder, Giovanni Agnelli, used to be a cavalry officer).
 He often referred to other managers by their first name, although company tradition obliged one to refer to others using their titles (e.g., "Chairman Fresco").
 The CEO of the company, Paolo Cantarella, ran the day-to-day affairs of the company, while Fresco determined company strategy and especially acted as a negotiator for the company.
 In 1999, Fiat formed CNH Global by merging New Holland NV and Case Corporation.

-In 2003, Fiat shed its insurance sector, which it was operating through Toro Assicurazioni to the DeAgostini Group.
+In 2003 Fiat shed its insurance sector, which it was operating through Toro Assicurazioni to the DeAgostini Group.
 In the same year, Fiat sold its aviation business, FiatAvio to Avio Holding.
 In February 2004, the company sold its interest in Fiat Engineering, as well as its stake in Edison.